-Formation Experience Judging Attendance of a course by National judge since three Judged a minimum of three the NETO every two years years national events in the past two years

-The NETO must provide a certificate containing:

-The place, the date of the course and the name of the course instructor;

-The number of judged events, specifying the place, date and the name of the President of the Jury for each event.
+Formation Experience Judging Attendance of a course by the NETO every two years National judge since three years Judged a minimum of three national events in the past two years The NETO must provide a certificate containing: The place, the date of the course and the name of the course instructor; The number of judged events, specifying the place, date and the name of the President of the Jury for each event.
 The NETO sends the complete file to FITE who investigates and decides on its validation.